-In June 2023, the FDA issued a CRL for the BLA for aflibercept 8 mg for the treatment of patients with wet AMD, DME, and DR. The CRL was issued solely due to unresolved observations resulting from a May 2023 FDA inspection at a third-party contract manufacturing organization, Catalent, that the Company engaged to complete vial-filling for aflibercept 8 mg.
-The CRL did not identify any issues with the aflibercept 8 mg clinical efficacy or safety profile, trial design, labeling, or drug substance manufacturing, and no additional clinical data or trials have been requested.
+In August 2023, the FDA approved the BLA for EYLEA HD for the treatment of patients with wAMD, DME, and DR.

+Previously, in June 2023, the FDA issued a CRL for the EYLEA HD BLA.
+The CRL was issued solely due to unresolved observations resulting from a May 2023 FDA inspection at a third-party contract manufacturing organization, Catalent, that the Company engaged to complete vial-filling for EYLEA HD.
+With the approval of EYLEA HD, the pre-approval inspection issues related to the BLA had been addressed.